danielstegink/HollowKnight.DanielSteginkUtils/ReadMe.md

 Thank you to SFGrenade, Roma 337, Volt, hannes-j and Spamtom F. Gambleton for testing and feedback.

 ## Patch Notes
+1.4.2.1
+- Bug fix for StaggerHelper to prevent stacking

 1.4.2.0
 - Bug fix for FSM code to avoid the "loop count exceeded maximum" error